Online sellers and service providers

 - Ms Carol received a notification from IRAS informing her that she is on No-Filing Service (NFS), which means that she is not required to file a return.
 This is because her employer, a consultancy firm, is on the Auto-Inclusion Scheme (AIS) for Employment Income and has submitted Carol’s employment income to IRAS on her behalf to be auto-included in her tax return.
 However, since Carol has income from providing online tutoring services, she should file a tax return to report her online tutoring income.

-- Ms Daphne, being 19 years old, does not receive any notification from IRAS on tax filing.
-However, she will still need to file a tax return on myTax Portal if her total income from affiliate marketing exceeds $6,000.
-To file her income, Daphne’s myTax Portal account can be activated by writing to IRAS before 1 March.
-Although Daphne is considered a minor (i.e. anyone who is below 21 years of age) for tax purposes, she is earning income in her own right and her income is assessable to tax in her name.
-For a minor, Daphne’s guardian (e.g. one of her parents) is responsible for the tax filing of her income.
-While the income is assessable in Daphne’s name, the Notice of Assessment (i.e. tax bill) will be sent and addressed to her guardian.
+- Ms Daphne is 19 years old, and she is an affiliate marketer.
+Even though Daphne did not receive any notification from IRAS on tax filing, she is still required to file a tax return at myTax Portal if her only source of income from affiliate marketing exceeds $6,000.
+To file her income, Daphne must write in to IRAS before 1 March to activate myTax Portal account.
+Although Daphne is a minor (i.e. under 21 years old), she is earning income in her own right and her income from affiliate marketing is assessable to tax in her name.
+Her guardian (e.g. one of her parents) shall be responsible for the tax filing of her income, and the Notice of Assessment (i.e. tax bill) will be sent and addressed to her guardian.

 3. How to file your tax return